 Garlic is a perennial but is usually grown as an annual.
-It is a relatively easy plant to grow provided it has full sun exposure and well amended and well draining soil.
+It is a relatively easy plant to grow provided it has full sun exposure and well amended, well-draining soil.
 Your garlic will be ready for harvest in the mid to late summer.

 Storing Garlic Bulbs

-When storing garlic bulbs, cut the garlic stalks an inch above the bulb.
+When storing garlic bulbs, cut the garlic stalks an inch (2.5 cm.) above the bulb.
 When saving garlic stock for the next year, the bulbs need to be cured first.
-Curing bulbs simply involves drying the garlic in a dry, warm, dark and ventilated area for a few weeks.
+Curing bulbs simply involves drying the garlic in a dry, warm, dark, and ventilated area for a few weeks.
 Select your largest bulbs when saving garlic stock for planting the following year.

 Curing the garlic bulbs properly is crucial to storing garlic for planting.
-If you cure outdoors, the bulbs risk sunburn and poorly ventilated areas my facilitate disease and mildew.
-Hanging the bulbs from the stalks in a dark airy space is one of the best methods.
-Curing will take anywhere from ten to 14 days.
-The bulbs will be successfully cured when the neck has constricted, the center of the stem has hardened and the outer skins are dry and crisp.
+If you cure outdoors, the bulbs risk sunburn and poorly ventilated areas may facilitate disease and mildew.
+Hanging the bulbs from the stalks in a dark, airy space is one of the best methods.
+Curing will take anywhere from 10 to 14 days.
+The bulbs will be successfully cured when the neck has constricted, the center of the stem has hardened, and the outer skins are dry and crisp.

 Proper storage is also crucial when saving garlic stock for planting.
-While garlic will keep for a short time at room temperatures of between 68-86 degrees F. (20-30 C.), the bulbs will begin to degrade, soften, and shrivel.
-For long term storage, garlic should be kept at temps between 30-32 degrees F. (-1 to 0 C.) in well ventilated containers and will keep for six to eight months.
+While garlic will keep for a short time at room temperatures of between 68 and 86 degrees F. (20-30 C.), the bulbs will begin to degrade, soften, and shrivel.
+For long term storage, garlic should be kept at temps between 30 and 32 degrees F. (-1 to 0 C.) in well ventilated containers and will keep for six to eight months.

-If, however, the goal of storing garlic is strictly for planting, the bulbs should be stored at 50 degrees F. (10 C.) at a relative humidity of 65-70 percent.
-If the bulb is stored between 40-50 degrees F., (3-10 C.) it will easily break dormancy and result in side shoot sprouting (witches brooms) and premature maturation.
-Storage above 65 degrees F. (18 C.) results in late maturations and delayed sprouting.
+If, however, the goal of storing garlic is strictly for planting, the bulbs should be stored at 50 degrees F. (10 C.) at a relative humidity of 65 to 70 percent.
+If the bulb is stored between 40 and 50 degrees F., (3-10 C.) it will easily break dormancy and result in side shoot sprouting (witches brooms) and premature maturation.
+Storage above 65 degrees F. (18 C.) results in late maturation and delayed sprouting.